 Sun Valley is a small town in Idaho.
 Its population is just over 1,000, but it is a ski resort town with beautiful mountain views.
 Just down the road from Sun Valley, you’ll find Ketchum, a slightly larger city with a quaint downtown.

-Real estate expert John Maxim recommended Sun Valley as a city where real estate values are exploding while income taxes remain low.
-Home values in Sun Valley are already quite high, though, with the median home price approaching $900,000.
+Experts find Sun Valley to be a city where real estate values are exploding while income taxes remain low.
+Home values in Sun Valley are already quite high, though, with the median home price sitting around $1.2 million.
 Several wealthy people have already bought up homes in the area.

 West Palm Beach, Florida

 Of course, people also like the palm trees and the easy access to water.
-Maxim also called West Palm Beach out as a city where property values should rise in the coming years.
+Experts also call West Palm Beach out as a city where property values should rise in the coming years.

 Bloomfield Hills, Michigan

-Bloomfield Hills is a suburb of Detroit with just over 4,000 people.
-While this may seem like an unlikely destination for the wealthy upper class, Philip Kranefuss, head of real estate at Homie Colorado, calls it “one of the epicenters of wealth in America.”
-He notes that over 30% of the population there has a net worth of over $1 million.
+Bloomfield Hills is a suburb of Detroit with just under 4,000 people.
+While this may seem like an unlikely destination for the wealthy upper class, Philip Kranefuss, the chief operating officer of Equity Real Estate, calls it “one of the epicenters of wealth in America.”
+He noted that, at the time, over 30% of the population there has a net worth of over $1 million.

 San Jose, California

 Located in the Bay Area, San Jose is perhaps a more predictable choice for wealthy people.
-Nevertheless, Lyle D. Solomon, principal attorney at Oak View Law Group, recommended it for the upper class.
+Nevertheless, Lyle D. Solomon, principal attorney and vice president at Oak View Law Group, recommended it for the upper class.

 “San Jose, Sunnyvale and Santa Clara are known for being a location to some of the world’s largest technology companies,” Solomon said.
-“This metro region has by far the largest average home value of any city on the list, and it displays no signs of slowing down.
-As per Zillow data, home prices are up 11.5 percent year over year and are expected to rise by 7.5 percent in the coming year.”
+“This metro region has by far the largest average home value of any city on the list, and it displays no signs of slowing down.”
+As per Zillow data, home prices are currently up 5.9% year over year, with the average cost being $1.3 million.

 More From GOBankingRates